Somorpher/ByteCrypt/README.md

 string secret = "secret_key_for_decryption"; // this is the key used for encryption/decryption

-string encrypted = bCrypt.encrypt_block(buffer, secret); // encrypt buffer block and return result
+string encrypted = bCrypt.cbc_encrypt(buffer, secret); // encrypt buffer block and return result

 std::cout << "encrypted: " << encrypted << "\n"; // print result